Food bank: Operational models

 With thousands of food banks operating around the world, there are many different models.

 A major distinction between food banks is whether or not they operate on the "front line" model, giving out food directly to the hungry, or whether they operate with the "warehouse" model, supplying food to intermediaries like food pantries, soup kitchens and other front-line organizations.
 In the US, Australia and to an extent in Canada, the standard model is for food banks to act as warehouses rather than as suppliers to the end user, though there are exceptions.
 In other countries, food banks usually hand out food parcels direct to hungry people, providing the service that in the US is offered by food pantries.

+In addition to this basic distinction, recent research comes to exemplify that many food banks are redesigning their warehouse and distribution models to support "nutrition-focused food banking," where inventory management, sourcing, and partner selection become organized around the idea of providing more nutritious foods rather than simply maximizing total volume distributed.

 Another distinction is between the charity model and the labor union model.
 At least in Canada and the US, food banks run by charities often place relatively more weight on the salvaging of food that would otherwise go to waste, and on encouraging voluntarism, whereas those run by unions can place greater emphasis on feeding the hungry by any means available, on providing work for the unemployed, and on education, especially on explaining to users their civil rights.

 In the US, cities will often have a single food bank that acts as a centralized warehouse and will serve several hundred front-line agencies.
 Like a blood bank, that warehouse serves as a single collection and distribution point for food donations.
 A food bank operates a lot like a for-profit food distributor, but in this case, it distributes food to charities, not to food retailers.
 There is often no charge to the charities, but some food banks do charge a small "shared maintenance" fee to help defray the cost of storage and distribution.
+Scholars have used operations research methods such as linear, mixed-interger, and dynamic programming to model these warehouse operations, with the overall goal of optimizing, routing, storage, and allocation decision and reducing costs and food waste.

 For many US food banks, most of their donated food comes from food left over from the normal processes of for-profit companies.
 It can come from any part of the food chain, e.g. from growers who have produced too much or whose food is not sufficiently visually appealing; from manufacturers who overproduced; or from retailers who over-ordered.
 Often the product is approaching or past its "sell by" date.
 In such cases, the food bank liaises with the food industry and with regulators to make sure the food is safe and legal to distribute and eat.